learn-co-curriculum/crafting-html-docs-readme/README.md

-# HTML Basics
+# Crafting HTML Documents

+## Problem Statement

+So far we've been introduced to a lot of vocabulary and have had an "experience" writing HTML and thinking deeply about what creates meaning for computers and humans alike!

+In this next lesson we're going to reconsider the material from the previous labs in an "integrating" approach: we're going to be a bit more precise with our language and try to "formalize" what you've experienced.

 ## Objectives

-1. Explain what HTML is and why it's important in the context of web development
+1. Identify patterns around tags, markup, and content
-2. Read a basic HTML document
+2. Define the document type tag: `<doctype>`
-3. Write basic HTML tags

-## Lesson

-### Integrating Review

-So far we've covered many concepts in small pieces to help you focus your learning.
-This lesson reviews some previously-seen concepts, but will focus on _integrating_ them, not _introducing_ them.

-### What is HTML?
+3. Define the HTML Content Area with the `<html>`, `<head>`, and `<body>` tag
+4. Recognize an HTML Comment
+5. Introduce the Most-Common HTML Elements

+## Identify patterns around tags, markup, and content

+Every web page you've ever seen in a browser is the rendered output of HTML that was requested as per the standards of an HTTP request.

-HTML, or HyperText Markup Language, is a markup language which describes the structure and semantic meaning of web pages.
-Web browsers, such as Mozilla Firefox, Internet Explorer, and Google Chrome interpret the HTML code and use it to render output.
+HTML, or HyperText Markup Language, is a markup language which describes the structure and meaning of web content.
+Web browsers, such as Mozilla Firefox, Internet Explorer, and Google Chrome interpret the HTML code and use it to create rendered output.
 Unlike Ruby, JavaScript and other programming languages, markup languages like HTML don't have any logic behind them.
-Instead, they simply surround the content to convey structure and meaning.

-Every web page you've ever visited is structured using HTML code.
-Being able to read and understand an HTML document is one of the most essential tools in a developer's toolbox.

 ### HTML Syntax

+#### Tags

-HTML consists of different elements.
-Each element consists of tags, which wrap around content.
+HTML consists of different markup _elements_ which are comprised of _markup_ that "wraps" _content_.
 For example, say we wanted `Hello World` to appear as a paragraph.
-We could use the `p` element, which consists of an opening `p` tag and a closing `p` tag.
+We could use the `p` tag, which consists of an opening `p` tag and a closing `p` tag.
+The content wrapped is `Hello World`.
+Here's the HTML
+code:

 ```html
 <p>Hello World</p>
 ```

-Elements, like our `p` tags above, won't be displayed in the browser.
+Tags, like our `p` tags above, won't be displayed in the browser.
 Instead, they affect how the content itself is displayed.
-Techonologists might say that the tags "affect how the content is rendered by the browser."
+Techonologists say that the tags "affect how the content is rendered by the browser."

+#### Attributes

-We can also alter any number of attributes inside of the opening tags.
+We can also alter any number of `attributes` inside of the opening tag.
 For example, the `a` element, which is used for links, has an `href` attribute to specify the destination address of the link.
-If we wanted to link to www.flatironschool.com, we could do so as follows:
+If we wanted to link to `www.flatironschool.com`, we could do so as follows:

 ```html
 <a href="http://www.flatironschool.com">Flatiron School</a>